TheMisterOdd/ChessGame/README.md

 ### For what can I use this?

-You could use the game to play chess, but thats not the actual point.
+You could use the game to play chess, thats okay, but is not the only propouse.
 In my understanding, this game could be use a good interface for some AI testing, using the base engine to make your own isometric game, etc.
 Your limit is whatever you could imagine

 ![Chess Example](https://raw.githubusercontent.com/AlKiam/ChessGame/master/media/chess.gif "Example")